salilab/imp_spatiotemporal_tutorial/doc/trajectory_assess.md

 print("")
 \endcode

 The output of `analysis.temporal_precision` is written in `analysis_output_precision/temporal_precision.txt`, shown below.
 The temporal precision can take values between 1.0 and 0.0, and indicates the overlap between the two models in trajectory space.
 Hence, values close to 1.0 indicate a high sampling precision, while values close to 0.0 indicate a low sampling precision.
-Here, the value close to 1.0 indicates that sampling does not effect the weights of the trajectory models.
+Here, the value close to 1.0 indicates that sampling does not affect the weights of the trajectory models.

 \code{.txt}
 Temporal precision between ../outputA/labeled_pdf.txt and ../outputB/labeled_pdf.txt: